 When an animation feels janky, work through these in order:

-ScrollTrigger.batch()? - Do off-screen tickers get removed and re-added on scroll?
+9. Do off-screen tickers and loops get paused or removed on scroll?

-- Have you tested with CPU throttling and, ideally, a real mid-range phone?
+10. Have you tested with CPU throttling and, ideally, a real mid-range phone, with ignoreMobileResize set?

-Most jank you will meet in practice is one of the first two items.
-Fixing which properties you animate, and where you read layout, resolves the majority of dropped frames before you reach for anything fancier.
+Most jank you will meet in practice is one of the first three items.
+Fixing which properties you animate, where you read layout, and how much you allocate per event resolves the majority of dropped frames before you reach for anything fancier.
+If the page uses smooth scroll, check items 7 and 8 next, because those two produce the loudest symptoms for the smallest cause.

 Conclusion